 Genuine “must analyze” PFAS must have a reasonable health risk-based scientific basis for risk communication to be meaningful to the public.
 Given that the remaining PFAS on the list have varying levels of toxicity information, it is unclear what hazard (health effect) or (exposure -based) risk these PFAS would pose, if any, given a lack of direct exposure to environmental media at any facility.
 Therefore, the risk communication of “possible health effects” for any analyte list must be carefully crafted after a systematic review of the quality of the underlying science.

-In the final analysis, it is prudent and appropriate to monitor and evaluate environmental pollutants where there are compelling toxicity studies.
-However, absent compelling toxicity data and having required monitoring without a health-based benchmark, is synonymous with defining PFAS in a new way – Public Fear Absent Science.
+In the final analysis, while it is prudent and appropriate to monitor and evaluate environmental pollutants where there are compelling toxicity studies.
+Absent compelling toxicity data and requiring monitoring without a health-based benchmark is synonymous with defining PFAS in a new way – Public Fear Absent Science.

 If you have PFAS concerns, please contact Rock Vitale or David Blye for expert assistance.